marjanpoimijat/berry-picker-tracker-docs/docs/translations.md

 }
 ```

-### Appending the language options in the Settings view
+### Appending the Language Options in the Settings View

 All new languages must also be added as an option to be selected in the Settings view.